imixs/imixs-documents/docs/modeling/CUSTOM_FORMS.md

  - *selectOneMenu*  - a dropdown menu
  - *selectBooleanCheckbox* - a single checkbox
- - *selectManyCheckbox* - a list of checkboxes
+ - *selectManyCheckbox* - a list of checkboxes  (layout=line direction)
- - *selectOneRadio* - radio buttons
+ - *selectOneRadio* - radio buttons (layout=line direction)

+*selectManyCheckbox* and *selectOneRadio* are displayed in line direction per default.
+If you want to display them in page direction use:

+ - *selectManyCheckboxPageDirection* - a list of checkboxes (layout=page direction)
+ - *selectOneRadioPageDirection* - radio buttons (layout=page direction)

 ### Required Inputs